joshtynjala/actionscript-3.0-developers-guide/display/working-in-three-dimensions-3d/using-triangles-for-3d-effects.md

 With the inclusion of a T value, uvtData.length = 1.5\*vertices.length.

 The following example shows a plane being rotated in 3D space using UVT data.
-This example uses an image called ocean.jpg and a “helper” class, ImageLoader, to load the ocean.jpg image so it can be assigned to the BitmapData object.
+This example uses an image called ocean.jpg and a "helper" class, ImageLoader, to load the ocean.jpg image so it can be assigned to the BitmapData object.

 Here is the ImageLoader class source (save this code into a file named